drewwalton19216801/web_server/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.